taghrid2022/laravel-sail-app/README.md

 <p>This is a sample laravel project with basic authentication enabled.</p>

 <p>
 This project is created using laravel with sail.
-In order to create a new project you need to  <a href="https://www.docker.com/">Docker</a> installed.
+In order to create a new project you need to have  <a href="https://www.docker.com/">Docker</a> installed.
 </p>